The Kids Are Alright (TV series): Development

-Series creator Tim Doyle grew up in an Irish Catholic family in Glendale, California, near Los Angeles, in the 1970s; this makes the show semi-autobiographical.
+Series creator Tim Doyle grew up in an Irish Catholic family in Glendale, California, near Los Angeles, in the 1970s, making the show semi-autobiographical.
 The series is produced by ABC Studios.

 ABC officially ordered the series to pilot on January 19, 2018.
 In February 2018, Randall Einhorn signed on to direct and executive produce the pilot.
 On May 11, 2018, ABC ordered the show to series and announced that the series would be titled The Kids Are Alright.
 On November 7, 2018, the series was picked up for a full season of 22 episodes.
 On December 14, 2018, ABC ordered an additional episode of the first season, bringing the order to 23 episodes.

 Casting

 On February 13, 2018, Michael Cudlitz was cast as Mike Dwyer.
 A few days later, Mary McCormack was cast as Peggy Dwyer.
 By the end of the month, Sam Straley had joined the cast as Lawrence, along with Caleb Foote as Eddie, Christopher Paul Richards as Joey, and Jack Gore as Timmy.
 In early March 2018, Sawyer Barth was cast as Frank.
 That month, it was also revealed that Andy Walken and Santino Barnard had also joined the series.
 With the series order in May, the family name was changed from the Dwyers to the Clearys.